M1nJun/CampusSafetyApp/README.md

 - **Student/Faculty/Staff Version** - Users submit requests(safety request, ride request) through structured forms.
 - **Officer/Driver Version** - Users view and manage requests(accept, complete, cancel) in real-time.

-Unstructured communication → Structured digital requests Users submit requests through a standardized form, ensuring clarity and reducing miscommunication.

-Officers forgetting/mixing up phone numbers → Centralized request management All requests are securely stored within the app, eliminating the need for officers to manually track calls.
-Requests are automatically linked to the involved users, making it easy to view details and contact the right person.

-Manual paper-based request logging → Automated request history Requests are automatically recorded in a database, making them easy to access and review at any time.

-Unreliable request status updates → Real-time notifications The app updates users on their request status instantly.
-With a simple tap on the message icon in a user’s profile, direct messaging between users is available.

 | 🚨 **Problem** | ✅ **Solution** |
 |--------------|--------------|